corona-warn-app/cwa-testresult-server/docs/architecture-overview.md

 The endpoint can receive several test results in one call.

 Steps:
-1. Labor provides 1..n test results
+1.	lab provides 1..n test results
 2.	test result server inserts test results into its DB

 ###	Use Case retrieve test result